DandanTang0/RMB/README.md

-# RMB: Robust Median-Based Bayesian Approach
+# RoMeB: Robust Median-Based Bayesian Approach

 **RMB** is an R package for robust median-based Bayesian modeling for longitudinal data with missingness (MAR, MNAR, MCAR).
 It uses JAGS and MCMC methods to estimate latent growth curves.